gretazella/DRiFT/README.md

 The "data" folder contains a sample of raw data collected from Reddit, the initial list of keywords retreived from policy documents, the selected subreddits, and a list of noisy keywords/phrases that were removed.
 It also contains neonyms and retronyms with relative pmw frequencies on which the bigram analysis was performed.

+The automatic search for keywords on Reddit was based on the code from: https://github.com/okkyibrohim/getreddit/blob/main/getsubreddits.py.

 ## Scripts

 For each of the following scripts, set the parameters inside of the code first.